thegeek82000/openGLCD/readme.txt

 CONFIGURE
 =========
-Configuration files for defining pins and panel characteristics are in the config folder.
+Configuration files for defining pins and panel characteristics are in the config subdirectory.
 The library is capable of auto-configuring when using a standard processor and panel with the suggested wiring.
 If you need to modify the configuration see the documentation for details on how to do this.

 EXAMPLES
-The example sketches are in the examples folder and can be accessed from the IDE menu by selecting File > Examples > openGLCD
+The example sketches are in the examples subdirectory and can be accessed from the IDE menu by selecting File > Examples > openGLCD

-Within the examples folder is a subfolder called APIexamples that has an example sketch for most of each of the openGLCD functions.
+Within the examples subdirectory is a subdirectory called APIexamples that has an example sketch for most of each of the openGLCD functions.

 GLCDdiags is a test sketch to help get things up and running and provides